MicrosoftDocs/cpp-docs.it-it/docs/standard-library/iterator-functions.md

 ### <a name="parameters"></a>Parametri

-`Ptr` Puntatore alla matrice di destinazione.
+*PTR* un puntatore alla matrice di destinazione.

 ### <a name="return-value"></a>Valore restituito